microsoft/qsharp-compiler/examples/QIR/Simulation/TraceSimulator/README.md

 ```

 Such a straight-line code restriction is not a requirement for trace simulators, but it works well with the type of hardware currently available (when using the trace simulator in that context).
-For a much more complete trace simulator that is also used for resource estimation, see the [QIR Runtime trace simulator](https://github.com/microsoft/qsharp-runtime/tree/main/src/Qir/Runtime/lib/Tracer).
+For a much more complete trace simulator that is also used for resource estimation, see the "QIR Runtime trace simulator".

 ---